zeehio/parmap/README.rst

 -  Provide an easy to use syntax for both ``map`` and ``starmap``.
 -  Parallelize transparently whenever possible.
--  Handle multiple (positional -for now-) arguments as needed.
+-  Handle multiple arguments as needed.

 Installation:
 -------------